tecladocode/rest-apis-flask-python/docs/docs/11_deploy_to_render/06_run_everything_docker_compose/README.md

 # How to run the app and database with Docker Compose

-Up until now we've been running `docker-compose up` to start the REST API container.
+Up until now we've been running `docker compose up` to start the REST API container.

 Now let's modify our `docker-compose.yml` file to include spinning up a new PostgreSQL database.